philip-h/utgclassroom/source/class1/index.md

 2. Be patient with yourselves.
 It looks like gibberish now, but soon you will understand everything the above code does.

 Have a great day and I'll see you guys tomorrow!

+## July 8, 2020

+Hey guys, so today, we simply continued creating assets for our FishMaze game.

+Here is what we have to create by the end of tomorrow's class:
+- A Background (underwater)
+- 3 different "enemies" that our main character must avoid (could be a hook, enemy fish or shark, human, bomb, or literally anything you can think of)
+- Some way to know the player has reached the end of the level (Could be a sign, maybe a cave, completely up to you)

+So far, all of your Sprites are looking great!
+Keep up the great work and I'll see you guys tomorrow!

+## July 7, 2020

+Hey guys!
+So today, we learned how to create our own assets (a fish sprite) and upload it to PixelPad.

+### How to access Photopea
+The website we used to create our masterpiece is [Photopea](https://www.photopea.com/).
+We pressed on **New Project** and made sure the width and the height were **64px**.
+Then we pressed the "Create" button.

+Once we finished our drawing, we went to File > Export As > PNG and pressed the "Save" button.

+### How to upload to PixelPad
+Now, login to [PixelPad](http://pixelpad.io) and click on **My Apps**.
+Click on the game we created in class (FishMaze).

+Now on the left side you will see categories (Classes, Rooms, Sprites...)
+Next to the **Sprites** label there is a **+**, click on that and press **Upload Assets**.
+Now find your fish picture that you saved before.
+A popup should appear at the top to ask what you want to name your texture: name it **fish**.

+That's it!
+Tomorrow we will make more assets and upload them to PixelPad!

+Have a great day and see you tomorrow!

+## July 6, 2020

+Welcome to our first-ever all-virtual Reidmount class!
+Today was just an introduction to the course, and some introductions to each other.